 - Next add sour cream and whisk together and finally add melted butter and whisk until well combined.
 Consistency will be slightly runny.

-- Heat large 12 inch cast iron skillet over high heat on the stove.
+- Heat very large 17 inch cast iron skillet over high heat on the stove.
 Tip: Add a few droplets of water and once the water dances in skillet, it is ready!

 - Once ready, add vegetable oil to skillet then remove pan from heat.